Mesothelioma Symptoms

 - Heart murmurs

 Pericardial mesothelioma is rare.
-Swelling and fluid buildup in pericardium is the leading cause of symptoms, which can be mistaken for more common health conditions.
+Swelling and fluid buildup in the pericardium is the leading cause of symptoms, which can be mistaken for more common health conditions.

 - Heart disease